rstraub/rstraub.github.io/_drafts/must-read-books-for-software-developers.md

 Tests are incredibly valuable in software development.
 Using them to drive your implementation is a paradigm shift which greatly improves your code.

 **Who Is It For?**
 Developers with at least some experience.
 You need some familiarity with your language of choice and test tooling.
-It also builds upon refactoring as a skill.
+TDD also requires familiarity with refactoring.

 **Key Takeaways**
-- How and why to apply TDD
-- What has TDD done for me
+Writing tests before your production code?
+It sounds weird at first, but it will change how you perceive and write your code.
+TDD is a skill, and mastering it requires understanding the theory followed by putting it in practice.
+Once mastered this skill will be powerful tool in your arsenal.

+Test-Driven Development by example takes the XP practice of TDD, and explains why and how to apply it in detail.
+It offers in-depth examples which help you understand the nuances of this controversial skill.

+This book helped me step up my TDD game a lot.
+It taught me the small nuances I needed to use it effectively in daily work.
+TDD as a skill has profoundly changed how I write code for the better.
+Not just the end result, but also the entire process.

 ## 🧽 Clean Architecture